krosk/fastswitch-notes/notes/11-12_november.md

 * (1) function to retrieve the instance number p5 (core), add to init
 * TEST, check if the muxpage can be read, and if the value has been set correctly
 * (2) CST definition and struct (global.h), including AVAILABLE, OWNER_MASK
-* (2) function to initialize the CST p5 (cst.c), add to init
+* (2) function to initialize the CST p5 (memory.c), add to init
-* (2) the debugfs interface to print the CST (cst.c, interface.c)
+* (2) the debugfs interface to print the CST (memory.c)
 * TEST, verify the state of CST
-* (3) add strict onlining and offlining section p3 (cst.c, internal.h)
+* (3) add strict onlining and offlining section p3 (memory.c, internal.h)
 * TEST, verify if function get offlined or onlined correctly
-* (4) the debugfs interface to free memory, update CST and add RST p3-4(interface.c for the args treatment, cst.c for the function)
+* (4) the debugfs interface to free memory, update CST, (don't add RST) p3-4(memory.c)
-* TEST, verify that the function offlines the correct number, and add a rst at the correct location with the correct values
+* TEST, verify that the function offlines the correct number
 * (5) add the load_file tool (tool.c, internal.h)
-* (5) add the debugfs interface + function to load whatever file and update the muxpage (interface.c)
+* (5) add the debugfs interface + function to load whatever file and update the muxpage of target if it is kernel image and initrd p2 (core.c)
-* (5)  (interface.c)

-* yada yada, load file, load atags (arch dependant), suspend request
+* TEST, check if all files are at the correct place

 **reverse ssh**